Mutual Fund Investing at Raymond James

 Selecting a class of shares

-- Class A – This share class usually carries a front-end sales charge.
-This means that a sales charge is deducted from your investment each time you purchase shares.
-Typically, Class A shares have a lower expense ratio (total annual fund operating expenses as a percentage of the mutual fund’s assets) compared to the other share classes of the same mutual fund offered to similar account types.
-This means that ongoing costs may be lower than the ongoing costs associated with other share classes of the same mutual fund.
-Many mutual funds offer “breakpoint” discounts for large investments in Class A shares.
+Class A – This class usually carries a front-end sales charge.
+This means that a sales charge is deducted from your investment each time you purchase additional shares.
+Typically, Class A shares have a lower expense ratio (total annual fund operating expenses as a percentage of the mutual fund’s assets) compared to the other share classes of the same mutual fund offered to similar account types, which means that ongoing costs may be lower than the costs associated with other share classes of the same mutual fund.
+Many mutual funds offer “breakpoint” discounts for large investments within the mutual fund group/family.
 These breakpoints are described in the mutual fund’s prospectus.

-- Share Class Conversion Policy.
+Share Class Conversion Policy.
 Effective as of March 1, 2019, Raymond James will automatically convert any portion of your Class C share investment held for longer than 8 years from date of purchase to Class A shares (or another appropriate share class) at net asset value with no additional cost to you.
 As a result, you will only be charged the services fees associated with Class A shares (or another appropriate share class) for the converted shares.
-Beginning in April 2019, ongoing conversions of Class C shares held for longer than 8 years will take place on a monthly basis.
+Ongoing conversions of Class C shares held for longer than 8 years take place on a monthly basis.

 Managing sales charges